 Interest in wood fuel in the residential heating has always been significant in New Zealand.
 Traditionally this would have been for logs for open fires and wood burners.
-As territorial councils impose ever stricter emission limits in areas where poor air quality is a recognised hazard there is a move to more modern burners and the removal of open fires.
+As territorial councils impose ever stricter emission limits in areas where poor air quality is a recognised hazard there is a move to more modern low emission solid wood and wood pellet burners, and the removal of open fires.
 These advances improve air quality and ensure home owners are benefiting from more efficient technologies.

 Wood fuel is showing itself to be a perfect solution to the heating and hot water needs of accommodation providers across New Zealand.
 With the ability to control the heat output and meet the need for heat or hot water as numbers of guests increase or decrease.
 In addition to the reliability and clean handling, users have seen costs and emissions decrease.
 See accommodation case studies using wood fuel.

 Dairy plants with spray driers have an almost constant load (they operate between 85 and 100% load) hence they are ideal consumers for wood energy plants.